Remote Assistance: Your offer to help could not be completed

 Step 1.
 Press Win + R to invoke the Run dialog box.
 Type in “control” and hit OK to open Control Panel, then navigate here: System and Security > Windows Defender Firewall.
 Find Allow an app or feature through Windows Defender Firewall and click it.

 Step 2.
-Please make sure Remote Assistance is allowed to through Windows Defender Firewall on both Private and Public networks.
+Please make sure Remote Assistance is allowed through Windows Defender Firewall on both Private and Public networks.

 Free third-party remote assistance software: AnyViewer

 AnyViewer is the free yet professional third-party remote control software for multiple Windows versions, including Windows 11/10/8.1/8/7 and Windows Server 2022/2019/2016/2012 R2.
 It is pretty easy to operate.
 You don’t need an IP address or user name to achieve remote control.
-All you need is few setup steps.
+All you need is a few setup steps.
 With AnyViewer, you can provide remote assistance to others or receive remote assistance from others easily.